alexpkent/StravaHeatmap/README.md

 ![site image](screenshots/site.png)

-With a number of filters and options such as viewing activities by time, by type, overlayed, with popups and with/without the map.
+With a number of filters and options such as viewing activities by time, by type, with detail popups and with different map providers.

 ![site image](screenshots/site_no_map.png)